© Oksanabratanova | Dreamstime

 The Wide Reach of Dairy Intolerance Symptoms

 Dairy intolerance may also be commonly known as lactose intolerance.
-The National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK) estimates that 30 to 50 million Americans are lactose intolerant, according to the U.S. Food & Drug Administration.
+The National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK) estimates that 30 to 50 million Americans are lactose intolerant.

 Dairy intolerance symptoms typically occur 30 minutes to two hours after consuming dairy.
 Common foods with lactose include milk, cream, ice cream, sherbet, yogurt, certain cheeses, and butter.

 Lactose also can be added to prepared foods such as bread, frozen dinners, salad dressings, and more.
 According to the U.S. Food & Drug Administration, if a food label contains the word, or words, milk, cream, butter, evaporated milk, or others, it may contain lactose.
-For a full list of terms, check out the FDA’s website.
+For a full list of terms, review this milk avoidance list.

 Are Dairy Intolerance Symptoms Related to Milk Allergies?

 If you happen to be lactose intolerant, that doesn’t necessarily mean you’re allergic to milk.
 A milk allergy may bring a much more serious reaction and can be life-threatening.
-But “for most people with lactase deficiency, it’s a discomfort,” said Kavita Dada, Pharm.D., a senior health promotion officer in the Food & Drug Administration’s Division of Drug Information.
+For many people, lactose intolerance is a discomfort.

 Many people who are sensitive to dairy can eat yogurt or cheese without any issues because these foods are made using a fermentation process, which breaks down most of the lactose, according to the U.S. National Library of Medicine.
 However, others may have a harsh reaction to even a small amount of milk.